 - Labels by items

 But whether you decide to pack the hair dryer and the table fan together with the coffee maker and the juicer is another matter.
-Just find what works for you by weighing out the drawbacks and benefits of this labelling system.
+Just find what works for you by weighing out the drawbacks and benefits of this labeling system.
 The key with it is to itemise clearly the contents of each box.

 How to label boxes that contain fragile items